 High Temperature Control Requirements

-The following requirements are in addition to the requirements of CSA A23.1-14, Clause 7.1.1 - Hot Weather Concreting.
-[Consultant to confirm reference accuracy]
+The following requirements are in addition to the requirements of CSA A23.1-19, Clause 7.1.1 - Hot Weather Concreting.

 Limit the peak temperature during the curing period to a maximum of 40oC.
 The placing temperature that will satisfy this requirement depends on the ambient temperature, humidity at the time of placing, thickness of the concrete, and curing methods employed.